 I don’t know about you, but after being completely dependent on digital technology for years, I’ve had it.
 I’ve grown tired of flaunt-bookers, memes, self-portrait addicts, TMI friends, and monthsary babies.

 I realized I missed the analog life.
 I missed getting landline phone calls from friends who sincerely cared about me.
 I missed having coffee with people without having the itch to Tweet every waking moment of my life.

->

-> Then I started cleaning up Anton’s room and going through his personal things.
+Then I started cleaning up AO’s room and going through his personal things.
 I found letters and cards we gave each other.
 I collected all the restaurant receipts, movie and concert tickets, travel brochures, and other souvenirs I could find.
-I now have boxes upon boxes of souvenirs to remind me of Anton.
-Unlike Anton’s Facebook messages and comments that are still on his wall, it was the tangible letters and cards that gave me a small amount of consolation.
+I now have boxes upon boxes of souvenirs to remind me of AO.
+Unlike his Facebook messages and comments that are still on his wall, it was the tangible letters and cards that gave me a small amount of consolation.

->

-> I still write to him.
+I still write to him.
 In fact, I’ve been writing to him more than ever.
 It seems to be the only thing that helps me cope with his loss.
 I have dozens of unsent letters in my journal, which I don’t need to publish on social networking sites for the sake of garnering 1,000 likes and retweets.

 I also continue to write to relatives and friends.
 I send letters, notes, and cards directly to my intended recipient, because that was the origin of letter writing, in case you don’t remember.